sitegeist/Sitegeist.StaleMate/README.md

 # Sitegeist.StaleMate

-Cache with asynchronous updates that returns stale results in the meantime.
+## Varnish like cache for Neos.Flow with asynchronous updates that returns stale results in the meantime

+This package implements cache that will return stale values for a configurable time while the cache values are updated asynchronously.
+Such behavior is well known from the varnish cache but not common in php.

 The core concept is that the staleMateCache gets an `identifier` and `closure` for generating the required information if it cannot be found in the cache.
 The closure is called immediately if no cached result is found.
 If a result is found